 For more on visiting Seattle, check out our Seattle sports travel guide.

-The approach: Getting to CenturyLink Field
+Getting to CenturyLink Field

 As mentioned above, CenturyLink Field is located south of downtown (and south of the Pioneer Square section of town as well), right next to T-Mobile Park.
 I don’t know this for sure, but it looks from ground level and to the naked eye as though T-Mobile is actually larger than CenturyLink because of its behemoth retractable roof, and in what other city can you say the baseball stadium looks more imposing than the football stadium?
-But I digress.

 The stadium’s location means it’s easily accessible from a number of directions, including the always-trafficky Interstate 5 and I-90 that approaches from the east.
 There are parking lots scattered all around CenturyLink Field, including a pretty big parking structure just south of the stadium, but you can expect the usual heavy traffic if you’re driving in.